carodak/SavannahVR/README.md

 ![alt text](https://github.com/carodak/SavannahVR/blob/main/overview.png)

 Note: My thesis project lasted about a year and a half and made me learn a lot about myself.
 I learned how to build my own structure and develop my planning skills.
 I validated my autonomy and my analytical skills.
 I also noticed my perfectionism, which sometimes led me to lose time and not be results-oriented enough.
 Since then, I learn every day to keep things simple, to "try" even if I do not have all the elements, and to make small prototypes.
-I try to loosen my grip because, as the Buddha shakyamuni says, "All conditioned things are of a nature to decay-strive on untiringly".
+I try to loosen my grip because, as the Buddha shakyamuni says, "all conditioned things are of a nature to decay-strive on untiringly".